dumitrurares14/portfolio/content/lambda.md

     - How to create a simple resource manager
     - How to import gltf files
     - How to handle complex hierarchies
-    - How to create a simple cpuu based particle system
+    - How to create a simple CPU based particle system
     - How to implement a scripting language
     - How to handle hot reloading
 - Have fun with creating tools and UIs for all the systems